Why rent from John Winter?

 Our dedicated team has three core members, working full time to respond promptly to any request:

-- Our Lettings Manager (Rich) and Lettings Assistant (Jasmine), who manage all day-to-day contact
+- Our Lettings Manager (Rich) and Lettings Assistant (Izzy), who manage all day-to-day contact

 - Our Maintenance Manager (Ollie), who you can contact directly to resolve any maintenance issue by either fixing it himself or arranging a specialist contractor